Colink02/HexColors-Spigot/README.md

 Simple API to implement &#FFFFFF hex codes for a colorful chatting

 Required Maven Dependencies
-1.18.2 (Spigot API 1.18.2 Already has bungeecord-chat as a dependency)
+1.19.4 (Spigot API 1.18.2+ already have bungeecord-chat as a dependency)
 ```xml
 <repositories>
   <repository>